Ngchesar: History

 The terraces in the village of Ngerngesang are examples of archaeological sites in the area, through radiocarbon dating, are believed to date back to 491 and 1150 AD.

-Ngchesar like the rest of Palau was part of the Spanish Empire from the 16th century until 1899 when the territory was sold to the Empire of Germany who ruled the area until the end of World War I, at which time the Empire of Japan took over the area until the end of World War II when the United States took possession of the Territory.
+Ngchesar, like the rest of Palau, was part of the Spanish Empire from the 16th century until 1899 when the territory was sold to the Empire of Germany who ruled the area until the end of World War I, at which time the Empire of Japan took over the area until the end of World War II when the United States took possession of the Territory.
 Ngchesar became an autonomous state after Palau's independence from the United States.

 Geography

 Ngchesar is located on the south central east coast between Melekeok and Airai and extends from the coast to the Rael Kedam.
 The coast is lined with a thick fringe of mangrove swamp forest backed by a ridge parallel to the coast.
 This coastal ridge is cut by short, steep drainages separated by small ridges which extend like fingers to the coast.
 Along the coastal plain and ridge, are coconut plantations, thick forests and savannas with thick grass.
 West of the coastal ridge is the large central valley of the Ngerdorch River.
 An open forest lines the east side of the valley with rolling hills covered by scrub vegetation on the west.
 The flanks of the Rael Kedam are covered with a thick upland forest.
 The southwest part of the state is drained by the Meskelat River, a major tributary of the Ngerdorch.
 Much of the southern part of the state is covered with open forest.

 There are 291 inhabitants, and its capital is Ngersuul.
 It is the sixth largest state in terms of land, with an area of roughly 40 square kilometers, and it is located on the eastern side of the island of Babeldaob, northwest of Airai State, and southeast of Melekeok State, where the Palauan government is situated.
 The sacred totem of Ngchesar is the Stingray.

 Ngchesar is famous for its war canoe "kabekel" named Bisbush which means Lightning.

 Presently, most of the use of the land in Ngchesar is confined to gardens surrounding the modern villages of Ngerngesang and Ngchesar and the smaller hamlets at Rrai, Ngerkesou, Simizu, and Ngeruikl.
 Interspersed with these kitchen gardens are stands of agroforest which include coconut, and betelnut, breadfruit, almond trees, and banana plants.
-In and around many of the uninhabited villages are stands of coconut and betelnut palms, and occasionally patches of irregularly at tended taro swamp gardens.
+In and around many of the uninhabited villages are stands of coconut and betelnut palms, and occasionally patches of irregularly attended taro swamp gardens.
 Except for occasional forays to hunt pigeon or harvest special plants, there is little active use of most of the interior of Ngchesar.

 Demography

 The population of the state was 291 in the 2015 census and median age was 34.5 years.
 The official languages of the state are Palauan and English.
 Ngirakebou is the title of the traditional high chief from the state.

+In June 1972, the resident population was 604.